deeprest/sagaGitlabMirror/DevLog.md

 chose to use no 2d physics. just want collision detection.
-Used boxcast for directional response. sprite animations (not in legacy animation, and not using state machine) multi-part sprite characters, animation frames normal maps. cannot use sprite atlas lighting deployment
+Used boxcast for directional response. sprite animations (not in legacy animation, and not using state machine) multi-part sprite characters, animation frames normal maps. cannot use sprite atlas. lighting deployment

-- dialogue box (inprogress)
+- dialogue box

 # Enemies
 + navmesh + sidestep